brandon-robertson-dev/BrandonRobertson_T1A2/development-log.md

 ***Date:*** 24th, April 2020
 ### Remove It or Lose It
 Today I added my remove from list function to the app.
 Lets the user remove something from their list.
+Been trying to think of other functions to add to it.

+***Date:*** 25th, April 2020
+### Finding Gems and Other Little Treasures
+I added Lolize gem to colour the welcome and exit titles, Colorize gem to the menu options of tty-prompt gem.
+Updating gemfile and documentation as well today.